noahlange/gecs/README.md

 ## Worlds & Systems

-A `World` contains any number of `Systems` alongside an Entity manager.
-Assuming we have a `Renderer` system that does all the display-related stuff, we could do something like this to rotate our sprite.
+A `World` contains any number of `Systems` (and an Entity manager).
+The world serves as the point of connection between systems and entities.

 ```typescript
 import { World, Entities } from 'tecs';